Registration Dossier

 Acute inhalation toxicity

 Depression of the central nervous system is the dominant symptom of acute inhalation toxicity of chloroform.
-The available rodent studies on the acute inhalation toxicity of chloroform are not reliable.
-However, in sum they give evidence that chloroform exhibits low acute inhalation toxicity.
+The available rodent studies on the acute inhalation toxicity of chloroform give evidence that chloroform exhibits low acute inhalation toxicity.
 The study performed in male Sprague Dawley rats (Bonnet et al. 1980) resulted in an acute inhalation LC50 value of 9.2 mg/L after 6 hours of exposure.
 For classification, the relevant duration of exposure is 4 hours.
 Applying Haber’s law a corrected LC50 value for acute inhalation toxicity of 10.5 mg/L is calculated for chloroform.
 This value leads to the classification as acute category 4 with the hazard statement harmful if inhaled according to Regulation (EC) No 1272/2008.

 Acute dermal toxicity